-· •

-Multi-annual s trategic objective: MA .05

-Description of objective To improve situational awareness among EU+ countries on the asylum situation, procedures and practices, the CEAS implementation and the operational support provided by the Agency.

-Expected results Strategic analyses of the asylum situation.

-Performance in Data sources Targets

-lytical products Internal records, document 580

-lly by the Agency. management system.

-1 puts (out of IDS, Survey results.
-5

-Case Law Data base, Query Portal

-and the Asylum Report and Annual

-Trends Analysis Report) for which a

-75 % user satisfaction is achieved.
+Multi-annual s trategic objective: MA .05 Description of objective To improve situational awareness among EU+ countries on the asylum situation, procedures and practices, the CEAS implementation and the operational support provided by the Agency.
+Expected results Comprehensive and up to date information made available on: implementation of the CEAS via the (soon public) IDS, the query portal and the public case law database; the asylum situation; operational support provided by the Agency.
+Full analytical portfolio delivered including: the Asylum Report; situational overviews and updates; strategic analyses of the asylum situation; operational analyses; periodic updates; reports on early warning; research to build early warning/ forecasting systems and collect applicants' experiences in reception centres launched; other analytical products.
+User satisfaction maintained and improved user access to relevant data, information and analysis.
+Performance ir ndicators Data sources Targets Number of analytical products Internal records, document 580 realised annua lly by the Agency. management system.
+Number of outputs (out of IDS, Survey results.
+5 base, Query Portal - n Report and Annual s Report) for which a 75 % user satis faction is achieved.